-This simple goulash recipe is one of my family’s go-to meals.
+This simple recipe for goulash is one of my family’s go-to meals.
 When I’m stumped for an easy dinner on a busy night, I know I can pull this together in under 30 minutes, and my family will gobble it up.
 Win-win, right?
 And while I know everyone has their own tweaked version of this, I thought I’d share my recipe with you.

-Simple Goulash Recipe with Cheese
+Why You’ll Love This Simple Goulash with Cheese

 “Cheese in the goulash?” you might ask.
 Yes!
 Everything is better with cheese, in my opinion.
 But if you want something that’s more similar to classic goulash, skip the cheese, and focus on pasta, beef, tomatoes and spices.

 This section is meant to provide an overview of the ingredients required for the recipe.
 For specific amounts and instructions, please refer to the recipe card at the bottom of the post.

 - Ground Beef: The protein-packed base of this dish, providing a satisfying and filling meal.
 Use ground turkey if you’d like to cut down on the fat and calories.

 - Yellow Onion: Adds a depth of flavor and aroma to the dish.

 - Elbow Macaroni: A classic pasta shape that absorbs the flavors of the sauce and adds a delightful texture.